-Risk Factors for Alcohol Abuse and Alcoholism
+Risk Factors for Alcohol Use Disorder (AUD)

 A risk factor is anything that increases your likelihood of getting a disease or condition.

-Alcoholism is clearly more of a problem in some cultures than in others.
-For example, rates of alcoholism are high in Europe and the United States where alcohol consumption is common and socially acceptable.
+Cultural, ethnic and social norms influence alcohol use.
+Traditions also play a part in how alcohol is used.
+This may result in patterns of problem drinking that exist in some cultures more than others.
+For example, dependency rates are higher in Europe and the United States where alcohol consumption is common and socially acceptable.
 In American culture, alcohol is often used as a social lubricant and a means of reducing tension.
-In religious groups, such as Mormons or Muslims who abstain from drinking alcohol, the incidence of alcoholism is minimal.
-Higher rates of alcohol abuse and alcoholism are also related to peer pressure and easy access to alcohol.
+Binge drinking is becoming more popular, resulting in more social problems.
+In contrast, certain religious groups who abstain from drinking alcohol have minimal dependency rates.

-- Reviewed: 02/2014
+- Reviewed: 03/2017

-- Updated: 03/01/2013
+- Updated: 04/09/2015

-Please note, not all procedures included in this resource library are available at Allegiance Health or performed by Allegiance Health physicians.
+Please note, not all procedures included in this resource library are available at Henry Ford Allegiance Health or performed by Henry Ford Allegiance Health physicians.

 All EBSCO Publishing proprietary, consumer health and medical information found on this site is accredited by URAC.
 URAC's Health Web Site Accreditation Program requires compliance with 53 rigorous standards of quality and accountability, verified by independent audits.
 To send comments or feedback to our Editorial Team regarding the content please email us at HLEditorialTeam@ebscohost.com.